Yappes Design system

 Typography

-Earlier Yappes products used Source Sans Pro and Open Sans, which offered good readability but lacked a distinct brand personality.
-Their neutral tone made interfaces feel generic and inconsistent with Yappes’ evolving, technology driven identity.
+Yappes products used Source Sans Pro and Open Sans, which offered good readability but lacked a distinct brand personality.
+I introduced Poppins as the primary typeface.
+Its geometric letterforms and circular proportions bring a modern, structured feel.

 Icons

 In the earlier, icons were implemented inconsistently - a mix of outlined and filled styles sourced from different libraries such as Material, React Icons, and other quick finds.
-This lack of consistency created visual noise and weakened the overall interface harmony.

 As part of the design system, I established a unified iconography framework using Material Symbols – Rounded style, maintaining a consistent weight (400) and grade (0) across all use cases.
-The rounded style complements the geometric nature of the Poppins typeface and aligns with Yappes’ approachable yet modern visual tone.

 Grid & Spacing System